Machine Learning: The Basics: Gaussian Basis Regression

 \section{Gaussian Basis Regression}

-As we have discussed in Section \ref{sec_polynomial_regression}, we can extend the basic linear regression problem by first transforming the features $x$ using a vector-valued feature map $\phi: \mathbb{R} \rightarrow \mathbb{R}^{\featuredim}$ and then applying a weight vector $\vw$ to the transformed features $\phi(x)$.
-For polynomial regression, the feature map is constructed using powers $x^{l}$ of the scalar feature $x$.
-However, we can use also other functions (different from polynomials) to construct the feature map $\phi$.
+Section \ref{sec_polynomial_regression} showed how to extend linear regression by first transforming the feature $\feature$ using a vector-valued \gls{featuremap} $\featuremap: \mathbb{R} \rightarrow \mathbb{R}^{\featuredim}$.
+The output of this \gls{featuremap} are the transformed features $\featuremap(\feature)$ which are fed, in turn, to a linear map $h\big(\featuremap(\feature)\big) = \weights^{T} \featuremap(\feature)$.
+Polynomial regression in Section \ref{sec_polynomial_regression} has been obtained for the specific \gls{featuremap} \eqref{equ_poly_feature_map} whose entries are the powers $\feature^{l}$ of the scalar original feature $\feature$.
+However, it is possible to use other functions, different from polynomials, to construct the feature map $\featuremap$.
+We can extend linear regression using an arbitrary feature map